I, the Hon Christian Porter MP, Attorney-General of Australia, having regard to:

 - the 2014 Final Report of the Productivity Commission, Access to Justice Arrangements; and

-- any other inquiries or reviews that it considers
+- any other inquiries or reviews that it considers relevant.

 The ALRC should consult widely including with regulatory bodies, the financial services sector, business and other representative bodies, consumer groups, other civil society organisations, and academics.
 The ALRC should produce consultation documents to ensure experts, stakeholders and the community have the opportunity to contribute to the review.